 Cortisol can shift depending on macronutrient intake, so it makes sense that transitioning into ketosis could cause a spike in this hormone[*].

 Rhodiola is an excellent herb for combating stress of all kinds.
 One animal study showed that it might even decrease cortisol directly[*].

-So, taking Rhodiola during fat-adaptation may help combat some of the physiological stress that comes with the territory.
+Therefore, taking Rhodiola during fat-adaptation may help combat some of the physiological stress that comes with the territory.
 As always, speak with a healthcare professional before beginning any new supplementation or diet protocols.

-Some people experience mild to moderate dizziness and dry mouth[*].
+Some people may experience mild to moderate dizziness and dry mouth[*].

-And because it may lower your blood glucose levels, you should be particularly careful when taking Rhodiola with diabetic medication.
+As it may lower your blood glucose levels, you should be particularly careful when taking Rhodiola with diabetic medication.
 The same is true for blood pressure medication, as Rhodiola may decrease your blood pressure[*][*].